TIME ON DEATH ROW

-Death row inmates in the U.S. typically spend over a decade awaiting execution.
+Death-row prisoners in the U.S. typically spend more than a decade awaiting execution.
 Some prisoners have been on death row for well over 20 years.

-This raises the question of whether death row prisoners are receiving two distinct punishments: the death sentence itself, and the years of living in conditions tantamount to solitary confinement – a severe form of punishment that may be used only for very limited periods for general-population prisoners.
+This raises the question of whether death row prisoners are being subject to two distinct punishments: the death sentence itself, and the years of living in conditions tantamount to solitary confinement – a severe form of punishment that may be used only for very limited periods for general-population prisoners.

-Moreover, unlike general-population prisoners, even in solitary confinement, death-row inmates live in a state of constant uncertainty over when they will be executed.
-For some death row inmates, this isolation and anxiety results in a sharp deterioration in their mental status.
+Moreover, unlike general-population prisoners, even in solitary confinement, prisoners on death-row live in a state of constant uncertainty over when they will be executed.
+For some death-row prisoners, this isolation and anxiety results in a sharp deterioration in their mental status.

-But in the wake of the Supreme Court-mandated suspension of the death penalty in 1972 and its declaration in 1976 that meaningful appellate review was a prerequisite to any constitutionally acceptable scheme of capital punishment, numerous reforms have been introduced to create a less arbitrary system.
+But in the wake of the Supreme Court-mandated suspension of the death penalty in 1972 and its declaration in 1976 that meaningful appellate review was a prerequisite to any constitutionally acceptable scheme of capital punishment, numerous reforms have been introduced in an attempt to create a less arbitrary system.
 This has resulted in lengthier appeals, as mandatory sentencing reviews have become the norm, and continual changes in laws and technology have necessitated reexamination of individual sentences.

-The years it takes to carry out a death sentence exact a huge toll – on taxpayers, victims’ families and inmates themselves.
+The years it takes to carry out a death sentence exact a huge toll – on taxpayers, victims’ families, and the prisoners themselves.
 Yet without thorough appeals, mistakes in death penalty cases would be missed.
 As of March 2017, 24 of the men and women wrongfully convicted and sentenced to death since states resumed capital punishment in the 1970s had waited 20 or more years to be exonerated.
 Ten who were exonerated between 2013 and 2015 had waited 25 years or more for their exonerations and, for eight, exoneration took 30 years or more.

-The following information is taken from the Bureau of Justice Statistics: Capital Punishment and is the statistical data of the death row population for 12/20/2011.
+The following information is taken from the Bureau of Justice Statistics: Capital Punishment and is the statistical data of the death-row population for 12/31/2012.

-8.6% of inmates had a prior homicide conviction.
+8.6% of death-row prisoners had a prior homicide conviction.

-Among all inmates under sentence of death, half were age 20 to 29 at the time of arrest; 11% were age 19 or younger; and fewer than 1% were age 55 or older.
+Among all prisoners under sentence of death, half were age 20 to 29 at the time of arrest; 11% were age 19 or younger; and fewer than 1% were age 55 or older.